JKai123/vox2organ_cycle/src/scripts/group_analysis/README.md

 How to create the a per-vertex group study from predicted surface meshes:

+0. First check if in file `scripts/group_analysi/mesht_to_FreeSurfer.sh` you need to load the image with or without preprocessing (see comment therein).
+Currently it seems like you need process=True for predicted and process=False for FreeSurfer meshes.

 1. Per-vertex thickness mapped to fsaverage template.
 ```
 cd scripts/group_analysis